gravitational/gravity/docs/5.x/cluster.md

 will execute all steps of the `/masters` node in the order listed.

-Sometimes it is necessary to force execution of a particular step although it has already ran.
+Sometimes it is necessary to force execution of a particular step although it has already run.
 To do this, add `--force` flag to the command line:

 ```bash